Social value of work. Human values in social psychology

 Description:

-Imagine that in a few hours, unknown forces will send you to a desert island, where you will spend the rest of your life.
-There is a sufficient amount of simple food and water (you will not die of hunger and thirst), a minimum of clothing and bedding (you will not freeze), necessary medicines.
+Imagine that in a few hours unknown forces will send you to a desert island where you will spend the rest of your life.
+There is a sufficient amount of simple food and water (you will not die of hunger and thirst), a minimum of clothing and bedding (you will not freeze), and the necessary medicines.
 Unfortunately, there is no mobile connection there.
-You are allowed to take only seven objects with you, which can include both things and people.
-The condition is only those things or people that you can actually bring to the airport within a few hours (you will not be able to bring your apartment or your beloved dog)
+You are allowed to take only seven objects with you, which may include both things and people.
+The condition is only those things or people that you can actually bring to the airport within a few hours (you won’t be able to bring your apartment or your beloved dog)

 2).
-The second stage of the exercise is as follows: “Everything flows, everything changes, and they decided to settle companions on your island.
+The second stage of the exercise is as follows: “Everything flows, everything changes, and they decided to settle a comrade on your island.
 He also has seven objects.
-In total, together with yours, 14.
-But only seven can remain.
+In total, together with yours, there are 14.
+But only seven can remain.”
 Work is organized in pairs.
-Their task is to compile one of their two lists, including seven items.
+Their task is to make one from their two lists, including seven points.

-why is it needed(for example, a book is for personal development, a receiver is for obtaining information about the world and other people).
+why is this needed(for example, a book - for personal development, a receiver - for obtaining information about the world and other people).

 Issues discussed: